 The Audit & Risk Committee periodically assesses the requirement for an internal audit function.
 The Committee considers such factors as complexity, diversity and scale of the Trust's activities, the number of employees and corporate culture, as well as organisational activities or concerning trends that would indicate a requirement for an internal audit function.
 The Board also takes into account other service providers providing assurances to the responsible entity, such as independent experts, independent valuers, legal advisers, external and compliance auditors, quarterly compliance manager reviews and environmental specialists.
-A review was conducted during the reporting period, and it was determined that an independent audit function was not necessary at this time
+A review was conducted during the reporting period, and it was determined that an independent audit function was not necessary at this time.

 The effectiveness of the responsible entity's governance, risk management and internal control processes were enhanced by continuous improvement initiatives.
-The extensive reviews of the risk management system and processes that were conducted both internally and by external consultants resulted in some minor risk management framework modifications and improved clarity of risk appetite statements.
-All key governance documents and policies are subject to regular reviews and a number of policies were updated during the reporting period to ensure ongoing consistency with regulatory developments, regulator guidance and changes in generally accepted practices.
+Recent past reviews of the risk management system and processes that were conducted both internally and by external consultants resulted in some minor risk management framework modifications and improved clarity of risk appetite statements.
+All key governance documents and policies are subject to regular reviews and updated where appropriate to ensure ongoing consistency with regulatory developments, regulator guidance and changes in generally accepted practices.